James Greenhalgh

 Approach

 The Counselling relationship is central to James’s work.
-Each client is unique and what happens in a session is co-created between you and them.
+Each client is unique and what happens in a session is co-created between us.

 Some of the following might be touched on: